clanps/aletheia-gamedb/README.md

 ## Contributing
 ### GameDB
 Add game save locations in `resources/gamedb.yaml`.
 Include Linux paths if the game supports Linux.
-Game titles are based on their Steam names.
+Game titles are based on their GOG names, but Steam and itch.io games are also accepted.
 The following placeholders can be used:

 | Placeholder       | Description                                                                                   |
 |-------------------|-----------------------------------------------------------------------------------------------|